 - On-time manufacturing project delivery requires a detailed process developed by experienced engineers

 - High-level assembly requires periodic testing through the project

 When selecting a contract manufacturer for your precision assembly, you need to be confident in the company’s ability to maintain high standards for controlled environments.
-Expertise with Clean Room Assembly, Electro-Mechanical Assembly and High-Level Assembly requires meeting the unique requirements for each.
+Expertise with Clean Room Assembly, Electro-Mechanical Assembly, and High-Level Assembly require meeting the unique requirements for each.

 Precision Assembly Focus: Controlled Environments

 Clean room assembly calls for strict adherence to Standard Operating Procedures or SOPs.
 These detailed guidelines govern training, gowning procedures, room air quality, record-keeping and general work conditions.

 Successful manufacturing for industries such as semiconductor, nanotechnology, and medical research depends on following not just some of these rules, but each and every one.
 While the gowning process may seem simple, failing to skip even one step can result in contamination of the sterile environment.

 Keller goes to great lengths to ensure the proper environment for all precision assembly performed in a clean room environment, meeting all ISO 7 level standards.

 Electromechanical assembly begins with your blueprints or our design team developing your product specifications.
 Throughout the process, you should be able to rely on your contract manufacturer of choice to keep the project on track, while also adapting to necessary changes along the way.

 Keller relies on a wealth of experience with projects of this complexity.
 Our engineering team uses their in-depth experience with these types of precision assemblies to develop the manufacturing process and deliver your product on-time and at budget.